Child Support Modification

 If you have an existing child support case and need to inquire whether payment has been made or received, you can contact the Pennsylvania Domestic Relations Office in the county where the child support order was entered by the court or telephone the Pennsylvania State Collection and Disbursement Unit (PA SCDU) at 1-877-676-9580.

-Contact Our Montgomery County & Chester County Child Support Enforcement & Modification Attorneys Today
+Contact Our Montgomery County, Chester County, Delaware County and Bucks County Child Support Enforcement & Modification Attorneys Today

 Our Main Line child support lawyers have represented hundreds of parents seeking to obtain a fair child support order.
 Call our Main Line child support attorneys to learn how we can help you with your PA child support modification or contempt issue.